Can Cui

 Dr. Cui has extensive experience representing both licensors and licensees in US-China life sciences licensing transactions.
 In private equity and venture capital transactions, he regularly represents institutional and individual investors, established life sciences companies and startups in intellectual property (IP) due diligence and the negotiation and drafting of related investment documentation.
 He also advises clients on IP aspects of mergers and acquisitions.

-Dr. Cui has deep knowledge of China’s increasingly complex regulatory landscape, including not only the IP laws, but also regulations governing cross-border transactions, such as technology import and export regulations and regulations of human genetic resources.
+Dr. Cui has deep knowledge of China’s increasingly complex regulatory landscape, including not only the IP laws, but also laws and regulations governing cross-border transactions, such as technology import and export regulations, regulations of human genetic resources, and data privacy laws and regulations.
 He also has rich experiences in corporate matters, patent prosecution and IP dispute resolution, which, together with his scientific background, make him a go-to person for advice in various legal matters life sciences companies may have.

 Experience

-Dr. Cui has advised the following companies, among others, in the life sciences industry in the following transactions and matters, among others:
+Dr. Cui has advised the following companies in the following transactions and matters:

-• A start-up focused on the discovery and development of transformative therapies for the unmet medical needs of cancer patients: IP and licensing matters
+• A start-up focused on the discovery and development of transformative therapies for the unmet medical needs of cancer patients: IP, licensing and corporate matters

 • 3E Bioventures Capital: 200 million RMB preB+ investment in Biosion Inc.